FMCorz/moodle-filter_stash/README.md

 * The shortcode is always visible when editing, unlike the Javascript snippet
 * Unlike the Javascript snippet, the shortcode will gracefully support newer versions
 * The snippet will (safely) make it through some security limitations

+The trading feature is only possible with the installation of this plugin.
+The snippet for trading is very similar to placing drops.

+    [trade:123:abc]

+The same benefits above apply.

 Requirements
 ------------